-This qualification will equip young people with the knowledge, skills and behaviours they need to enter skilled employment.
+This T Level Education and Early Years (Childcare) Level 3 qualification will equip you with the knowledge, skills and behaviours you need to enter skilled employment.
 The occupational specialisms are:

 You'll need GCSE Maths and English at Grade 4 or above.

-The Technical Qualification is primarily aimed at post 16 year old students who wish to progress into the education and childcare sector.
+This T Level in Education and Early Years is primarily aimed at post-16-year-old students who wish to progress into the education and childcare sector.

-This qualification will equip young people with the knowledge, skills and behaviours they need to enter skilled employment.
+This qualification will equip you with the knowledge, skills and behaviours you need to enter skilled employment.

 The occupational specialisms are:

-To achieve this qualification, the student must successfully demonstrate their achievement of the Core Component and one Occupational Specialism Component.
+To achieve this T Level qualification, the student must successfully demonstrate their achievement of the Core Component and one Occupational Specialism Component.

 Core Component elements are arranged as themes to support holistic learning and understanding: